Ethereum Price Overview

 Trends in the overall crypto market and the wider economy have also played a role in Ethereum price history.
 It is easy to see the correspondence when you chart the Ether price’s mountains and valleys versus price trends in the crypto market as a whole.

 World events are a factor too.
 Ether’s huge single-day crash in March 2020 came as economies and borders were closing down around the world in response to the COVID-19 pandemic.
 The pandemic’s effects were felt by the entire world economy, including crypto prices.
 The Ethereum exchange rate took a big hit as the virus hit home.

 Ethereum attracts many speculative investors.
 Ethereum’s central role in blockchain-based applications makes it attractive to investors.

 The Ethereum price today comes from a combination of all those factors.

 Live Ethereum Value and Market Cap

-Given ETH’s volatility, its live price can change by a large amount in a very short space of time.
-The market cap of Ethereum is equal to the price of ETH multiplied by the number of ETH in circulation.
+The Ethereum price today changes from moment to moment as buyers and sellers conduct transactions on exchanges where they can convert Ethereum to USD currency, euros, and other crypto and fiat currencies according to the current Ethereum exchange rate.
+Given ETH’s volatility, the live price can change by a large amount in a short time.
+The market capitalization of Ethereum is equal to the price of one ETH multiplied by the number of ETH in circulation.